SiddharthDivakaran/ApiClientWrapper/README.md

 ## Usage:
 1.Download and install the package.</br>
-2.To send the request we can pass all te details in the form of option object as a request parameter.
+2.To send the request we can pass all the details in the form of option object as a request parameter.

 ## Creating option object:
 var client = require('restclientwrapper')